miroslawmajka/aws-serverless-app/terraform/README.md

 This will create the environment giving you the S3 bucket URL to access the website.

-The bring the environment down run the following command:
+To bring the environment down run the following command:
 ```
 terraform destroy -auto-approve
 terraform workspace select default